*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Slaves most commonly received Christian instruction from white preachers or masters, whose religious message typically stressed slave subservience.
 Anti-literacy laws ensured that most slaves would be unable to read the Bible in its entirety and thus could not acquaint themselves with such inspirational stories as Moses delivering the Israelites out of slavery.
 Contradictions between God’s Word and master and mistress cruelty did not pass unnoticed by many enslaved African Americans.
 As former slave William Wells Brown declared, “slaveholders hide themselves behind the Church,” adding that “a more praying, preaching, psalm-singing people cannot be found than the slaveholders of the South.”36

 Many slaves chose to create and practice their own versions of Christianity, one that typically incorporated aspects of traditional African religions with limited input from the white community.
-Nat Turner, for example, found inspiration from religion early in life.
+Nat Turner, the leader of the great slave rebellion, found inspiration from religion early in life.
 Adopting an austere Christian lifestyle during his adolescence, Turner claimed to have been visited by “spirits” during his twenties, and considered himself something of a prophet.
 He claimed to have had visions, in which he was called upon to do the work of God, leading some contemporaries (as well as historians) to question his sanity.37

 Inspired by his faith, Turner led the most deadly slave rebellion in the antebellum South.
 On the morning of August 22, 1831 in Southampton County, Virginia, Nat Turner and six collaborators attempted to free the region’s enslaved population.
 Turner initiated the violence by killing his master with an axe blow to the head.
 By the end of the day, Turner and his band, which had grown to over fifty men, killed fifty-seven white men, women, and children on eleven farms.
 By the next day, the local militia and white residents had captured or killed all of the participants except Turner, who hid for a number of weeks in nearby woods before being captured and executed.
 The white terror that followed Nat Turner’s rebellion transformed southern religion, as anti-literacy laws increased and black-led churches were broken up and placed under the supervision of white ministers.